ZEISS/ca-injector/README.md

 `ca.crt` can be changed by configuration `caBundle.crt` in any of the typical ways (config files at `/etc/ca-injector.yaml`, `$HOME/.config/ca-injector.yaml`, or environment variable `CAINJECTOR_CABUNDLE_CRT`).

+## Release

+### App
+To trigger a new tagged docker build, create a git tag based on the format '[0-9]+.[0-9]+.[0-9]+*'.
+This will trigger the docker build accordingly.

+### Helm
+In case the appVersion is increased, the helm Chart version should also be increased.
+In case the helm Chart version is increased, the appVersion does not have to be increased as well.

+Option 1:
+Manually set version and/or appVersion within Helm Chart.
+The Helm release workflow will create a new release in case the helm Chart version has changed.

+Option 2:
+Add one or two(app and helm) of the following labels to your PR:
+- app-major
+- app-minor
+- app-patch
+- helm-major
+- helm-minor
+- helm-patch

+According to the label, appVersion and/or helm version will be bumped and a PullRequest will be created.
+After this PR has benn closed, the Helm release workflow will create a new release in case the helm Chart version has changed.